Music player app lets users sing along with lyrics

 | SAN FRANCISCO

-SAN FRANCISCO Can't remember the lyrics to your favourite songs?
+SAN FRANCISCO Can't remember the lyrics to your favorite songs?
 A new iPhone app might help.

 Shazam Player, released last week, is a music player that, in addition to playing songs, shows the lyrics too.
 The app also provides access to the song's music video, album reviews and artist tour dates.